 Behaviors within the family may be contributing to and perpetuating an addiction.
 Enabling usually comes from those who support an addicted family member.
 They may not openly express concern about drug or alcohol use for fear of upsetting or angering the addict and may come to accept the substance abuse as a norm within the family.
 They may minimize the situation, telling others that the addict is just “experimenting” or “going through a stage.”
 Such avoidance only allows the addiction to worsen and increases the risk of overdose.
 Most commonly enabling occurs because of family pride.
 The shame of addiction becomes an issue that family members work to conceal, which only allows the addiction to escalate.
 The true path to recovery demands that family members overcome their feelings of shame and confront their own denial.

-Whether it is a parent, child or sibling who is suffering with addiction, family members must embrace the hope of the recovery process.
+Whether it is a parent, child or sibling who is suffering from addiction, family members must embrace the hope of the recovery process.
 They must challenge the addict with the promise of sobriety and a better life.

 Staging an Intervention